c-blake/thes/README.md

-Besides [random graph theory](https://en.wikipedia.org/wiki/Random_graph) and the high connectivity in a typical thesaurus, this is probably due to something deep about sarcasm in human language (especially applied to extremes like "very something") as well as the aims of thesaurus construction.
+Besides [random graph theory](https://en.wikipedia.org/wiki/Random_graph) and the high connectivity in a typical thesaurus, this is probably due to something deep about sarcasm in human language (especially applied to extremes like "very something") as well as due to the aims of thesaurus construction.

 diam
 ----